Baptism: Immersed in Christ

 Streams of Living Water

-Now, about baptism, this is how to baptize: Give public instruction on all these points, and then baptize in running water, in the name of the Father, the Son, and the Holy Spirit.
+Now, about baptism: give public instruction on all these points, and then baptize in running water, in the name of the Father, the Son, and the Holy Spirit.
 If you do not have running water, baptize in another source of water.
 If you cannot baptize in cold water, do so in warm water.
 If you have neither, pour water on the head three times in the name of the Father, the Son, and the Holy Spirit.
 Before the baptism, moreover, the one who baptizes and the one being baptized must fast, as well as any others who can.
 Also, you must tell the one being baptized to fast for one or two days beforehand (Did.
 7).

 LORD, you are the hope of Israel; all who forsake you will be put to shame.
 Those who turn away from you will be written in the dust because they have forsaken the LORD, the spring of living water (Jer.
 17:13).